JacKeTUs/linux-steering-wheels/README.md

 [^11]: Read [here about how to setup Simucube base](https://granitedevices.com/wiki/Using_Simucube_wheel_base_in_Linux).
 And a [Success case](https://community.granitedevices.com/t/simucube-2-discussion-thread/2664/1606).
 [^12]: Only Wheel mode was tested by user.
 [^13]: You need to enable "high torque mode" after device is turned on/plugged in.
 More info here: [asetek_wheelbase_cli](https://github.com/moonrail/asetek_wheelbase_cli)
+[^14]: Some VRS DirectForce Pro units have a "power saving" feature which disables force feedback up until the wheel is moved a little. doesn't hurt it's normal performance.

 ## hid-pidff